DJ LeMahieu Preview, Player Props: Yankees vs. Astros

 DJ LeMahieu At The Plate

-- LeMahieu has picked up an RBI in 25.7% of his games this season, with more than one RBI in 6.2% of his games.
+- LeMahieu has picked up a hit in 67.5% of his 114 games this year, with multiple hits in 16.7% of those games.

+- He has gone deep in 13 games this season (11.4%), leaving the park in 3% of his chances at the plate.

+- In 25.4% of his games this year, LeMahieu has had at least one RBI.
+He's picked up more than one in 6.1%.

-- In 38 of 113 games this season, he has scored, and five of those games included multiple runs.
+- In 38 of 114 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.